 - ESG metrics (non-financial data, for example, greenhouse gas emission metrics and employee health and safety)

 - ESG certification

 What Is ESG Investing?

 Today, businesses can use the ESG criteria to mitigate risk and prepare for the future.
-This kind of data helps identify the political, environmental, social, economic, and technological risks in businesses.
+This kind of data helps identify businesses’ political, environmental, social, economic, and technological risks.

 ESG-oriented investing has skyrocketed in the last few years.
 That is mainly because the investors realize that an effective ESG strategy can safeguard the business’s long-term success.

 The numbers speak for themselves:

 - Nearly 80% of US individual investors are interested in sustainable investment (when it comes to millennial investors, the percentage is higher – 99%).

 - A strong ESG strategy can significantly reduce costs and influence operating profits by up to 60%.